NagachandraKambathalliParswanatha/Online_store_website_for_chocolates/README.md

 # Online_store_website_for_chocolates
-An online candies store which features products from a fictional company, Bertha's Deluxe Chocolates.
-The Application also includes an online payment system.
+An online store website that features products from a fictional company, Bertha's Deluxe Chocolates.
+The company produces fine chocolates and confections for sale over the Internet.

 ## Contributors
 Nagachandra Kambathalli Parswanatha

 ## Synopsis
-An online candies store which features products from a fictional company, Bertha's Deluxe Chocolates.
-The Application also includes an online payment system.
+An online store website that features products from a fictional company, Bertha's Deluxe Chocolates.
+The company produces fine chocolates and confections for sale over the Internet.
+The online store front for the company allows customers to browse the various product offereings and purchase products online.

 ## Work flow
 * The main page is the introductory page which contains a link to all the candies and different categories where the user is allowed to browse trought the items without logging in.